MikiP98/iProperties/README.md

 - Make sure you have [Python](https://www.python.org/downloads/) installed
   *The app was tested using Python 3.12*
-- Open console and run `pip install git+https://github.com/MikiP98/iProperties.git`
+- Open console and run `pip install git+https://github.com/MikiP98/iProperties.git` There is also a runnable install script included in the example folder

 ### Create template files for processing

 IProperties will try to find a file named `block.iProperties.properties` to process
 If such a file won't be found it will try to find file named `block.template.properties`

-This file will then be processed into 3 files:
+This file will can later be processed into 3 files:
 - `block.properties` - ready to use by Iris or Optifine properties file
 - `block.glsl` - ready to use by Iris or Optifine glsl mapping file
 - `block.PoTater.properties` - template in PoTater format if you would need it